Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 ### **Do members and casual users have different bike type preferences?**

+We know that Cyclistic offer more than 5,800 bicycles and 600 docking station.
+It would be interesting to know if customers have a bike preference.

 ```{r}
 rides_bike <- sqldf("select member_casual, bike_type, count (distinct ride_id) from all_trips group by member_casual, bike_type ")
 ```